jindalAnuj/SimpleNodeApi/Readme.md

 - Bodyparser(Parse data of incoming request i.e post)
 - MongoDb Altas (Mongo Db Cloud 500mb free for larning)
 - Moongose (Node package to use MongoDb convinienty with node)
+- Multer (Like BodyParser but for form data)